ni/niveristand-custom-device-development-tools/README.md

 # NI VeriStand Custom Device Development Tools
 The **niveristand-custom-device-development-tools** repository provides a combination of dependencies commonly used in the development of custom devices.
-The intended audience includes custom device developers and integrators
+The intended audience includes custom device developers and integrators.

 ## LabVIEW Version
 The LabVIEW source for this repository is saved for LabVIEW 2017, but is forward compatible to newer versions.